dell/csm-docs/content/v3/replication/architecture/_index.md

 ![common](../common.png)

-CSM Replication Controller is a Kubernetes application deployed independently of CSI drivers and is responsible for the communication between Kubernetes clusters.
+CSM Replication Controller is a Kubernetes application deployed independently of CSI drivers and is responsible for the communication between Kubernetes clusters. _One_ CSM Replication Controller manages replication operations for _all_ CSI driver installations on the Kubernetes cluster.

 The details about the clusters it needs to connect to are provided in the form of a ConfigMap with references to secrets containing the details(KubeConfig/ServiceAccount tokens) required to connect to the respective clusters.